runningskull/imajs/README.md

     * Default: `['crop', 'resize']`
 * `max_age` - how long the CDN should cache your images.
 Sent in the `Cache-Control` header of the response
     * Default: `31556926` (one year)
 * `orig_dir` - the top level folder `imajs` knows about in your S3 bucket.
-Everything is stored inside this folder (see "subfolders" above for more)
+Everything is stored inside this folder (see "prefixes" above for more)
     * Default: `'orig'`